-The subscapularis is a very powerful muscle that rotates the arm inwards and is part of the rotator cuff group of muscles.
+The subscapularis is a very powerful muscle that rotates the arm inwards, and is part of the rotator cuff group of muscles.
 When the subscapularis is inflamed it will be painful to move the shoulder and the tendon in the inner upper arm will be tender to touch.
 The subscapularis is often injured by throwers and can be stubborn to treat.
 Read more on how to treat this injury below.

 Symptoms of an inflamed subscapularis